 Leading Indicators: Emerging Markets

 What does the emerging markets chart signal for global markets?
 Emerging markets stocks stopped falling near their breakout level!
 They are forming a base which might be very bullish for 2019.
 The 36 to 40 area in EEM ETF held strong.
-This might be the end of the bearish trend of 2018.
-If so, 2018 would have been a tactical bear market, and chart-wise it would have been a retest of the giant breakout of 2017.
+This is likely the end of the bearish trend of 2018.
+If so, 2018 classifies a tactical bear market, and chart-wise it is a retest of the giant breakout of 2017.

 Emerging markets currencies, leading indicator for emerging market stocks, are bullish short term and once above 18.50 also long term bullish.
 They would favor emerging market stocks.

 What does the Japanese Yen chart signal for global markets?
 The Japanese Yen is a tricky one, always.
 It can never be read alone.
 Right now, the fear trade came to a halt, and we see the same picture in gold and Treasuries.

 Leading Indicators: Commodities and Inflation

 What does the crude oil chart signal for global markets?
 Crude oil is an additional trigger for risk assets like stocks.
 The risk-off line in the sand level got respected ($41).
-It seems that crude oil will be supportive for stocks.
+Visibly, crude oil is supportive for stocks at a minimum for the next 3 to 6 months!